utsavsanghani/hub-jenkins/README.md

 Hub plugin for Jenkins.
 This plugin provides ability to run a BD Hub CLi on build input or output.
 It offers to run multiple code locations.

 ## Release Notes:
+### 1.3.7
+* Fix issue where builds run on slaves log less messages to the console log, than when run on master
 ### 1.3.6
 * Improves compatibility with non Oracle JREs
 * Improves determination of the local hostname